BloomBooks/BloomDesktop/DistFiles/AndikaNewBasic/README.txt

 README
-Andika
+Andika New Basic
 =========================================

 Thank you for your interest in Andika ("Write!" in Swahili), a Unicode-compliant sans serif font designed by SIL International primarily for literacy use.

-Andika supports a wide range of Latin and Cyrillic characters.
+Andika New Basic is a small subset of our Andika font which supports a wide range of Latin and Cyrillic characters.
-Documentation for the font is available on Andika website (http://scripts.sil.org/andika), including details on what ranges are supported.
+Documentation for Andika is available on the Andika website (http://scripts.sil.org/andika), including details on what ranges are supported.
+Documentation for Andika New Basic is available on the Andika New Basic website (http://scripts.sil.org/Andika_New_Basic).

 Andika is released under the SIL Open Font License.